therealnicoroshi/modlist/README.md

 # *Some Important Default Keys To Know*:

+### *NOTE: All these can be changed to suit your preference either in settings/controls menu in game, the MCM menu or through the ini files for the specific mod.
+This is only how I personally like my set up*

 Caps Lock + Enter = ENB Menu

 Caps Lock + F12 = Toggle ENB Effect